2004 Edmonton municipal election

 The 2004 Edmonton municipal election was held on October 18, 2004 to elect a mayor and twelve councillors to sit on Edmonton City Council, nine trustees to sit on the public school board, and seven trustees to sit on the separate school board.

-Voter turnout

 There were 212,105 ballots cast out of 507,577 eligible voters, for a voter turnout of 41.8%.